marcusanthonylorenzo/portfolio-landing-page/README.md

 ## Description

 _One day, I would like to produce a more intuitive, responsive page that is clean of blocks, borders, and any sort of "obvious" components.
-I structured the layout as a resume but, ideally, with more time would like to create a more interactive webspace._
+I structured the layout as a resume but, ideally with more time, would like to create a more interactive webspace._

 ## Setup/Installation Requirements

-* _Download and install Git Bash (Windows) or open Terminal(Mac)_
+* Download and install Git Bash (Windows) or open Terminal(Mac)_
-* _Open Git Bash or Terminal and type "~/desktop"_
+* Open Git Bash or Terminal and type "~/desktop"_
-* _After type "git clone https://github.com/marcusanthonylorenzo/portfolio-landing-page_"_
+* After type "git clone https://github.com/marcusanthonylorenzo/portfolio-landing-page_"
-* _Once completed, type "Code ."_
+* Once completed, type "Code ."
-* _Once opened, open index.html via live server_
+* Once opened, open index.html via live server

 ## Github Pages Link: